groxaxo/Auralis-Enhanced/README.md

 ## What's This All About?

-Auralis is a high-performance TTS (Text-to-Speech) engine that leverages a two-step scheduler and the power of **VLLM** to serve XTTS models at lightning speed.
+Auralis is a high-performance TTS (Text-to-Speech) engine that leverages a two-step scheduler and the power of **VLLM** to serve TTS models at lightning speed.
 Whether you're dealing with short sentences or entire novels, this bad boy handles it all with ease.

 ## Why Should You Care?